By Mathew K. Higbee, Esq.

 Jurisdiction — In law, jurisdiction (from the Latinius, iuris meaning "law" and dicere meaning "to speak") is the practical authority granted to a formally constituted legal body or to a political leader to deal with and make pronouncements on legal matters and, by implication, to administer justice within a defined area of responsibility

-Misdemeanor —. a lesser crime punishable by a fine and/or county jail time for up to one year.
-Misdemeanors are distinguished from felonies, which can be punished by a state prison term.
-They are tried in the lowest local court such as municipal, police or justice courts.
-Typical misdemeanors include: petty theft, disturbing the peace, simple assault and battery, drunk driving without injury to others, drunkenness in public, various traffic violations, public nuisances and some crimes which can be charged either as a felony or misdemeanor depending on the circumstances and the discretion of the District Attorney.
+Misdemeanor — A lesser crime punishable by a fine and/or county jail time for up to one year.
+Misdemeanors are distinguished from felonies, which can be punished by a term in state prison.
+They are tried in the lowest local courts such as municipal, police or justice courts.
+Typical misdemeanors include: petty theft, disturbing the peace, simple assault and battery, drunk driving without injury to others, drunkenness in public, various traffic violations, public nuisances and some crimes which can be charged as either a felony or a misdemeanor depending on the circumstances and the discretion of the District Attorney.
 "High crimes and misdemeanors" referred to in the U.S. Constitution are felonies.

-Nolle Prosequi — Latin for “ we shall no longer prosecute”, which is a declaration made to the judge by a prosecutor in a criminal case (or by a plaintiff in a civil lawsuit) either before or during a trial, meaning the case against the defendant is being dropped.
+Nolle Prosequi — Latin for “ 1) We shall no longer prosecute,” which is a declaration made to the judge by a prosecutor in a criminal case (or by a plaintiff in a civil lawsuit) either before or during a trial, meaning the case against the defendant is being dropped.
+2) An entry made on the record, by which the prosecutor or plaintiff declares that he or she will proceed no further, even if a file has not yet been made.

-Prison — A place for the confinement of persons in lawful detention, especially persons convicted of crimes.
-A place or condition of confinement or forcible restraint, a state of imprisonment of captivity.
+Prison — 1) A place for the confinement of persons in lawful detention for a period of one year or longer, especially persons convicted of felonies.
+2) A place or condition of confinement or forcible restraint; a state of imprisonment of captivity.
 People released from prison are usually put on parole.

-Probation —. a chance to remain free (or serve only a short time) given by a judge to a person convicted of a crime instead of being sent to jail or prison, provided the person can be good.
-Probation is only given under specific court-ordered terms, such as performing public service work, staying away from liquor, paying a fine, maintaining good behavior, getting mental therapy and reporting regularly to a probation officer.
-Violation of probation terms will usually result in the person being sent to jail for the normal term.
+Probation — A chance to remain free (or serve only a short time), given by a judge to a person convicted of a crime either in addition to a jail sentence or instead of being sent to jail or prison, provided the person can continually demonstrate good behavior.
+Probation is only given under specific court-ordered terms, such as performing public service work, staying away from liquor, paying a fine, maintaining good behavior, getting mental therapy and reporting regularly to a probation office.
+Violation of probation terms will usually result in the person being sent to jail or sent back to jail for the normal term.
 Repeat criminals are normally not eligible for probation.
 Probation is not the same as "parole," which is freedom under certain restrictions given to convicts at the end of their imprisonment.

-Restitution — returning to the proper owner property or the monetary value of loss.
-Sometimes restitution is made as a part of a judgment in a negligence and or contracts case.
-2) in a criminal case, one of the penalties imposed is requiring return of stolen goods to the victim for hard caused.
-Restitution may be a condition of granting defendant probation or giving him or her a shorter sentence than normal.
+Restitution — Returning property or the monetary value of loss to the proper owner.
+Sometimes restitution is made as a part of a judgment in a negligence and / or contracts case.
+2) In a criminal case, one of the penalties imposed is requiring the return of stolen goods to the victim for harm caused, or returning the monetary value of loss.
+Restitution may be a condition of granting the defendant probation or giving him or her a shorter sentence than normal.

-Sentence — a sentence forms the final act of a judge-ruled process, and also the symbolic principal act connected to his function.
-The sentence generally involves a decree of imprisonment, a fine and/or other punishments against a defendant convicted of a crime.
+Sentence — A sentence forms the final act of a judge-ruled process, generally involving a decree of imprisonment, a fine and/or other punishments or requirements given to a person convicted of a crime.
 Those imprisoned for multiple crimes, will serve either a consecutive sentence (in which the period of imprisonment equals the sum of all the sentences) or a concurrent sentence (in which the period of imprisonment equals the length of the longest sentence).
-If a sentence gets reduced to a less harsh (or "softer") punishment, then the sentence is said to have been "mitigated"..
+If a sentence gets reduced to a less harsh (or "softer") punishment, then the sentence is said to have been "mitigated."State Bar Association — A bar association is a professional body of lawyers.
+Some bar associations are responsible for regulating the legal profession in their jurisdiction’ while others are professional organizations dedicated to serving their members; in many cases, the bar associations serves both functions.

 State Court — Each of the fifty state court systems in the United States operates independently under the constitution and the laws of the particular state.
 The character and names of the courts vary from state to state, but they have common structural elements.
 State governments create state courts through the enactment of statutes or by constitutional provisions for the purpose of enforcing state law.
 Like the federal court system, the judicial branch of each state is an independent entity, often called "the third branch" of government (the other two being the executive and legislative branches).
 Though independent, state courts are dependent on the state legislatures for the appropriation of money to run the judicial system.
 Legislatures also authorize court systems to establish rules of procedure and sometimes direct the courts to investigate problems in the legal system.
 Most states have a multilevel court structure, including a trial court, an intermediate court of appeals, and a supreme court.
 Only eight states have a two-tiered system consisting of a trial court and a supreme court.
 Apart from this general structure, the organization of state courts and their personnel are determined by the laws that created the court system and by the courts own rules.

-Statute of limitations — a statute prescribing the time period during which legal action can be taken.
+Statute of limitations — A statute prescribing the time period during which legal action can be taken and charges can be filled.
+Once the statute of limitations has expired, charges cannot be filed.

-Summary Offense — any offense that is punishable by a fine of up to $300 and/or 90 days (max) in jail
+Summary Offense — Any offense that is traible in a magistrates’ offense.
+In certain states, the offense may be punishable by a fine of up to $300 and/or a maximum of 90 days in jail.

 NCIC - The National Crime Information Center (NCIC) is a computerized index of criminal justice information (i.e.- criminal record history information, fugitives, stolen properties, missing persons).
 It is available to Federal, state, and local law enforcement and other criminal justice agencies and is operational 24 hours a day, 365 days a year.
 This information assists authorized agencies in criminal justice and related law enforcement objectives, such as apprehending fugitives, locating missing persons, locating and returning stolen property, as well as in the protection of the law enforcement officers encountering the individuals described in the system.
 The information contained in the system is exempt from privacy laws.
 Contesting the information contained on the report requires the subject of the report to ask the agency that is providing information to the NCIC "to initiate action necessary to correct any stated inaccuracy."